 White flour also doesn’t do our bodies any favors.
 The refining process breaks down its nutritionally valuable components by separating the skin and polishing the grain.
 So stick with whole-grain products.
 Since they haven’t undergone the same level of refining, they’ll fill you up longer.

 Take baby steps when starting a healthy diet, especially if you’ve been a regular consumer of the Standard American Diet (S.A.D.)
 Here are a few basic tips to get you started:

-Take your time eating and enjoy it.
+Take your time to eat and enjoy it.
 Chew your food thoroughly and don’t eat while you’re distracted so you can better digest your food.
-Meal times are also quality time for the family.
-At the dinner table you can talk about the day, make plans or discuss problems.
+Mealtimes are also quality time for the family.
+At the dinner table, you can talk about the day, make plans, or discuss problems.